aminahbl/osc-sangha-map-production/README.md

 6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/gatsby-config/) for more detail).

-7.  **`LICENSE`**:  To the extent possible under law,[OSC Mappers](https://github.com/aminahbl/osc-sangha-map-production) waiv all copyright and related or neighboring rights to <span property="dct:title">Sangha Map</span>.
+7.  **`LICENSE`**:  To the extent possible under law, [OSC Mappers](https://github.com/aminahbl/osc-sangha-map-production) waiv all copyright and related or neighboring rights to <span property="dct:title">Sangha Map</span>.
 This work is published from: <span property="vcard:Country" datatype="dct:ISO3166" content="GB" about="https://github.com/aminahbl/osc-sangha-map-production"> United Kingdom</span>.